pieszynski/MrrGitAutomerge/README.md

 # Mrr GIT Automerge
-Simplyfies merging with GIT to bare minimum.
+Simplifies merging with GIT to bare minimum.

 ## Requirements
 Application `git.exe` must be accesible in PATH.
 Extension assumes it can be run without specifying full path.